dpopkov/sfgtestjunit5/README.md

 * Tagging and Filtering Tests
     * Edit configurations -> add JUNit config -> Test kind: Tags -> Tag expression
 * Nested tests
+* Using tagged test interfaces
+    * Create interface annotated with @Tag
+    * Add the annotated interface it as a marker to test classes